Corona Virus Information and Testing Debate

 The indications for conducting COVID-19 tests are constantly changing through the course of the pandemic and Black and Banton will continue to follow guidance when advising our clients on the use of any Point of Care Test Device.

-The two main types of SARS-CoV-2 tests are:
+The three main types of SARS-CoV-2 tests are:

 Nucleic acid detection tests – using qPCR to detect SARS-CoV-2 viral (Ribonucleic acid) RNA; and